ouspg/CompSec/Lab2_Network/README.md

 <details>
 <summary>Hint</summary>
 The GET request is sent to http://localhost:3000/rest/products/search?q=.
 Try different SQL symbols like statement terminators, comments and quotation marks.
-Check the network tab for servers response.
+Check the network tab for the server's response.
 </details>

 __What did you use as the search argument to cause an error?__